leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 **Covid predictions**

 - Huge disconnect between the real economy and what the market believes
-  - When I look at economic destruction that is permanent, particularly for the time it'll take to rebuild for SMBs, I don't think that's fully appreciated
+  - When I look at economic destruction that is permanent, particularly for the time it'll take to rebuild for small and medium businesses, I don't think that's fully appreciated
   - Big businesses will be fine
   - We've lost so many jobs so quickly compared to how we created them
   - The ripple effect has been masked by massive federal intervention, buying at the very top of the stack and then all the way down

 *LL - I'm having trouble understanding this as well.
 The bull case is that all of this job loss was priced in, which is why we saw such a large drop.
 With the Fed giving a backstop to everything, perhaps risk is reduced.
-Also, if everyone is thinking that things are too good to be true, that implies consensus is cautious already, so we're not at the irrational exuberence stage.
+Also, if everyone is thinking that things are too good to be true, that implies consensus is pessimistic already, so we're not at the irrational exuberance stage.
 The bear case is that this is going to be similar to Jan/Feb, where we all knew covid was happening in China but the market still kept going up*

 - The crisis sets up situation where I can see two kinds of companies emerging that dominate:
-  - Proxies for 1980's europe, **semi state-owned companies** e.g. Total in France, BP in UK.
+  - Proxies for 1980's Europe, **semi state-owned companies** e.g. Total in France, BP in UK.
 We could see that writ large
     - Feel we could see a large company becoming a sacrifice here, leading to wave of semi-nationalisation.
     - These companies could do well with the implicit support, access to cheap capital, government backing
   - If you continue to see fed support in public markets, you're more likely to see inefficiencies in private markets.
 There'll be less tourist capital in private markets.
 People might do **rollups of supply chain, logistics, rebuilding the economy types of businesses**